 Region and Section leadership will provide updates to changes in event status based on guidance from the relevant health authorities in the event area.

-Regions are assessing all options including rescheduling NLS and DYLC to a date in September, October or November.
+Regions are assessing all options including rescheduling NLS and DYLC to later dates.
 Sections are doing the same regarding conclaves.